Acne Vulgaris and its types, symptoms, causes and treatments

 Cystic acne

-Cystic acne happens when the nodule is large and soft due to the development of pus closer to the surface of the skin.
-People who have nodules and cysts are usually considered to be a more severe form of acne.
+Cystic acne occurs when nodules become large and soft due to pus forming closer to the skin's surface.
+It is considered a severe form of acne.

 What are the symptoms of acne vulgaris?